-Today, the reliance on technology to run our business, combined with the increasing threat of cyber-attacks, viruses, power outages and natural disasters, means that every business must have a continuity plan.
+Today, with the reliance on technology to underpin business transactions, combined with the increasing threat of cyber-attacks, viruses, power outages and natural disasters, a business continuity plan is more important than ever.

 Managed Mobility for Uninterrupted Communication

-If your IT system is disrupted, a good continuity plan is the difference between staying up and running or suffering the damaging consequences of extended downtime.
-And while you’ve probably put a lot of thought into backups and off-site storage to protect your data and enable system recovery, it’s likely that managing your communications and mobility in a crisis is more of a second thought, yet mobile devices have exceeded desktops in accessing that critical information.
+If your IT system is disrupted, a good continuity plan makes the difference between keeping the business up and running or coping with consequences (lost revenue, lost productivity, and reputation damage) of extended downtime.
+And while it makes sense to give serious thought to backups and off-site storage to protect your data and enable system recovery, the same applies to mobility management.
+Make no mistake, managing your communications and mobility in a crisis is absolutely critical.

 Managed Mobility to Keep You Connected

-Gartner reports that, “50% of Public Wi-Fi networks are non-compliant with the law; vulnerable to attack”.
-Imagine that an employee has been targeted for a man-in-the-middle attack on a mobile device.
-The hacker has uploaded a zero-day virus through a vulnerability in your systems and it has taken down your CRM, quoting, invoicing and many other systems.
-Your field force is offline and every minute is costing you money.
+With escalating cybersecurity threats, it pays to have a mobility management solution in place.
+According to Gartner, 50% of public Wi-Fi networks are not legally compliant and are vulnerable to attack.
+So, imagine an employee is targeted for a man-in-the-middle attack on a mobile device.
+The hacker uploads a zero-day virus through a vulnerability in your systems which takes down your CRM, invoicing and many other critical business systems.
+Your people are offline and every minute is costing you money.

-What if your continuity plan included mobile threat management and remediation that ensured failover to backup systems, and even prevented the zero-day code vulnerability upload in the first place?
-Do we have your attention?
+But not if your continuity plan included managed mobility.
+With mobile threat management and remediation failover to backup systems is ensured, and even prevents the zero-day code vulnerability upload in the first place.

 Managed Mobility for Continuity